junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 shares (the secret shares of the encoded Client gradient), and also reject Client gradients that have invalid L2-norm.
 Each Aggregator first needs to derive wraparound and verification joint randomness.
-Similar to Prio3 preparation {{Section 7.2.2 of !VDAF}}, the Aggregator doesn't derive every joint randomness part like the Client does.
+Similar to Prio3 preparation {{Section 7.2.2 of !VDAF}}, the Aggregator does not derive every joint randomness part like the Client does.
 It only derives the joint randomness part from its secret share via the XOF, and applies its part and and other Aggregators' parts sent by the Client to the XOF to obtain the joint